Skip to content

 Avoiding Gluten

-Avoiding Gluten which offer menu items prepared without gluten containing ingredients.
+Look for the Avoiding Gluten icon on our signs and menus, which identifies menu items prepared without gluten containing ingredients.

 We use the term “avoiding gluten” instead of “gluten free” because we handle and prepare menu items with gluten containing ingredients in our main kitchens.